buildingSMART/BCF-API/README.md

 [document_reference_POST.json](Schemas_draft-03/Collaboration/DocumentReference/document_reference_POST.json)

 Add a document reference to a topic.
+This operation is only possible when the server returns the `updateDocumentServices` flag in the Topic authorization, see section [4.2.8](#428-determining-allowed-topic-modifications)

 Should either reference an internal or an external document.
 - Internal